Quick Summary of Resume Formatting Rules

 Standard Format: Playing It Safe for Computers

 The Plan: This style focuses purely on making sure no computer system rejects you first.
-It relies only on how good your actual past jobs and achievements are, forcing the reader to focus only on your formal work history.
+Nearly 99% of Fortune 500 companies use Applicant Tracking Systems on a regular basis (Select Software Reviews, 2026).
+The standard format relies entirely on how strong your past work history and achievements are, forcing every reader to focus on your formal record.

 The Risk: You can look exactly like every other person applying.
 If your history isn't clearly better than everyone else's, you have no visual way to make yourself memorable, ending up as just another generic resume in a huge pile.